-Figure 7: Cyclic polarization test plot with parameter descriptions for Elgiloy in Concentrated Pretreat.
+Figure 7: Cyclic polarization test plot with parameter descriptions for Inconel X750 sample 15c in pretreat.

-The important test regions utilized in cyclic polarization, as indicated in Figure7, provide the data required to fully evaluate the performance of passivating metals.
-These fields can be further defined to facilitate their understanding and to provide the links between the cyclic polarization data curve for each candidate and their reduced averages which will be presented later.
+The important test regions utilized in cyclic polarization, as indicated in Figure 7, provide the data required to fully evaluate the performance of passivating metals.
+These fields can be further defined to facilitate their understanding and to provide the links between the cyclic polarization data curve for each candidate and their reduced averages to be presented shortly.